Java Head (1923 film): Plot

-As described in a film magazine, during the late 1840s wealthy retired sea captain Jeremy Ammidon (Strong) lives with his children and grandchildren in a house known as "Java Head" in Salem, Massachusetts.
-Jeremy's son William (Hall) manages the family business.
-Gerrit Ammidon (Roscoe), skipper of the Nautilus in its oriental trade, loves Nettie Vollar (Logan), a granddaughter of Barzil Dunsack (Fawcett), an enemy of Jeremy.
+As described in a film magazine, during the late 1840s wealthy retired sea captain Jeremy Ammidon lives with his children and grandchildren in a house known as "Java Head" in Salem, Massachusetts.
+Jeremy's son William manages the family business.
+Gerrit Ammidon, skipper of the Nautilus in its oriental trade, loves Nettie Vollar, a granddaughter of Barzil Dunsack, an enemy of Jeremy.
 Barzil orders Gerrit out of his house.
-In China, Gerrit rescues Taou Yuen (Joy) from a gang of ruffians.
+In China, Gerrit rescues Taou Yuen from a gang of ruffians.
 Her father, a Manchu noble, orders the two to be wed or slain.
 Gerrit marries Taou and brings her to Salem where her appearance causes consternation among the Ammidon family and Nettie to become ill.
-Edward Dunsack (Hatton), a drug addict, is fascinated by Taou and tries to turn her mind against Gerrit.
+Edward Dunsack, a drug addict, is fascinated by Taou and tries to turn her mind against Gerrit.
 Edward tells her that Gerrit loves Nettie, whom she has seen at a party, but Taou repulses him.
 Nettie learns that Gerrit still loves her and is visited by Taou, who then takes an overdose of opium and dies.
 Nettie and Gerrit are wed and sail away on the Nautilus.